Seo cuid de na faclan a chuir mi ris an Fhaclair 'Am Faclair Beag' air loidhne.

 A style of singing which has been nurtured since childhood will always sound natural and will stand the test of time.
-A true traditional singer, brought up with melismatic singing, will never think about about when or where to embellish notes, it will be as natural to them as breathing or as natural as their accent (as said above).
+A true traditional singer, brought up with melismatic singing, will never think about when or where to embellish notes, it will be as natural to them as breathing or as natural as their accent (as mentioned above).

 Another phenomenon attached traditional Gaelic singing is that the singer will often make changes in the song each time it is sung.
 I know I do this myself, through my ornamentation or by subconciously making other slight changes in the melody notes.
 It will depend on how one feels at the time, on one's familiarity with the song, on the atmosphere, on how relaxed one is, or on the state of one's voice at the time.

 Insensitive musical accompaniment has certainly had an adverse effect on the performance of traditional Gaelic song over the past 70 years or so.
 Songs which should be unrestricted in their rhythm are often forced into measured time because of unsympathetic musical arrangements, and possibly the intimidating tactics of instrumentalists who are unfamiliar with the genre and who force singers to alter or distort the natural linguistic rhythms within a song.

-For those of us 'of a certain vintage', who were brought up in Gaelic speaking communities, the local or regional singing was a part of our cultural landscape - it always there and always around us - it was part of our lives, just as our language was.
-I am painfully aware that nowadays young people in the Highlands and Islands do not have this luxury and that their main exposure to Gaelic singing is through the medium of social media, CDs, videos, television, and large festivals, which too often marginalise or even exclude the truly traditional performer.
+For those of us 'of a certain vintage', who were brought up in Gaelic speaking communities, the local or regional singing was a part of our cultural landscape - it was always there and a constant in our lives, just as our language was.
+I am painfully aware that, nowadays, young people in the Highlands and Islands do not have this luxury and that their main exposure to Gaelic singing is through the medium of social media, CDs, videos, television, and large festivals, which too often marginalise or even exclude the most traditional performances.

 Traditional singing, within communities, and performed in an informal and relaxed manner is becoming frighteningly rare.